zydou/arti/doc/dev/notes/keymgr-certificates.md

-  The reason we are not giving certificates their own `KeyCertificateSpecifier`-defined `ArtiPath` is because we want to ensure the certificates stored in the keystore are always for subject keys that we own (that is, the subject key **must** be a key the key management system knows about)
+  The reason we are not giving certificates their own `KeyCertificateSpecifier`-defined `ArtiPath` is because we want to ensure the certificates stored in the keystore are always for subject keys that we *own*.
+  That is, the subject key **must** be a key whose private part is stored in one of our keystores.
+  We will not provide functionality for retrieving certificates whose subject key we do not own, because the keymgr is not meant to be used as a general-purpose trusted certificate store.
+  See the `tor_key_forge::key_type` module-level docs for more about the reasoning behind this.

 [^1]: The key is said to have an "associated certificate" if it is the subject key of a certificate used in the Tor protocol